 Learn more about our copyright practice here.

-Kiera Boyd is currently attending law school at the University of Western Ontario.
+Kiera Boyd graduated from the Faculty of Law at the University of Western Ontario.
 Prior to law school, she completed an Honours Bachelor of Arts in English Literature with a minor in Political Science at Queen’s University.
-As a writer of young adult books, Kiera has a strong interest in copyright law and learning more about the protection of creative works.